yifanzhou106/bit_stream/Project 5 - Bit Torrent Application.md

 ### First Checking Point
-Messages can be download and print using BitTorrent-like approach for downloading history
+Messages can be download and print using BitTorrent-like approach for downloading text message.

 ### Final Goal
 Program can send and download images, and more implements.